Real Estate Encumbrances: Deed Restrictions, Liens, Easements, and Encroachments

 An encumbrance is a claim or liability against real estate, held by someone other than the fee owner of the property that affects the title to the property, and therefore its value.
 It does not confer any possessory interest, and therefore is not an estate, and does not necessarily prevent the transfer of title.
-Encumbrances can include liens against the property, deed restrictions, easements, profits à prendre (aka profits), and encroachments.
+Encumbrances can include property liens, deed restrictions, easements, profits à prendre (aka profits), and encroachments.
 Liens, easements, and profits are nonpossessory interests in real estate.
 Although a license to use land is also a nonpossessory interest, it is not an encumbrance, since it does not transfer with the land.

 The Creation of Easements

-Easements are created by either express agreement or by implication.
-In many cases, an owner creates an easement for himself when selling a parcel of his land or gives an easement to a buyer of the property to pass over his land because of convenience or necessity.
+Easements are created by express agreement, by will, by deed, or by implication.
+Owners may create easements for themselves when selling parcels of their land or when giving easements to buyers of their property to pass over their land because of convenience or necessity.

 One of the rights of owning land is to be able to enter or leave it, but some parcels of land are isolated from public thoroughfares by other private properties.
 In these cases, an appurtenant easement is created by a court order as an easement by necessity, because the dominant tenement owner has no other way of entering or leaving his property.